 We provide each of our named executive officers with a competitive fixed annual base salary.
-When setting the base salary of each named executive officer for 2021, the Compensation Committee considered a variety of considerations, including: salaries offered by members of our peer group as set forth in information provided by our external compensation consultant, Compensation Advisors, which is a member of Newcleus; internal pay equity considerations; the results achieved by each executive; future potential; experience; and scope of responsibilities.
+When setting the base salary of each named executive officer for 2022, the Compensation Committee considered a variety of considerations, including: salaries offered by members of our peer group as set forth in information provided by our external compensation consultant, Compensation Advisors, which is a member of Newcleus; internal pay equity considerations; the results achieved by each executive; future potential; experience; and scope of responsibilities.
 On an annual basis, the Compensation Committee reviewed base salaries of our named executive officers.
 The Compensation Committee, without the involvement of any of our named executive officers, determined the base salary for Mr. Whatley.
 With respect to our other named executive officers, the Compensation Committee, while overseeing the process and having the authority to override any compensation decisions, has historically allowed Mr. Whatley latitude in establishing base salaries.
+Base salaries paid during the year ended December 31, 2022 appear in the Salary column of the Summary Compensation Table for 2022

-In January 2022, base salaries were increased to \$517,500, \$415,000 and \$329,100 for Mr. Whatley, Mr. Chambers and Ms. Joyce, respectively.
+In January 2023, base salaries were increased to \$550,000, \$470,000 and \$350,000 for Mr. Whatley, Mr. Chambers and Ms. Joyce, respectively.